nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```

-- Verify that the Primary and Secondary Pods are deployed, the secondary pod should remain in "Not Ready" state until the Primary is configured,If we are using a volume that already has the Primary Pod configuration, the Secondary Pod should switch to Ready after approximately 3-4 minutes.
+- Verify that the Primary and Secondary Pods are deployed.
+The Secondary Pod should remain in the "Not Ready" state until the Primary Pod is configured.
+If we are using a volume that already has the Primary Pod configuration, the Secondary Pod should switch to the "Ready" state after approximately 3-4 minutes.
 ```
 kubectl get pods -n sidecar